pjsacchet/DotNet-Dump/README.md

 - Enumerate all user accounts stored in HKEY_LOCAL_MACHINE\SAM\SAM\Domains\Account\Users (these are RIDs for each user)
   - Obtain the 'V' key for each user
   - Use bootkey to decrypt password hashes

+## Payload
+The payload itself will be a zipped folder, including four things:
+  - Our bat file which will run our dotnet program and python parsing file
+  - PsExec to execute in a SYSTEM context
+  - Our dotnet executable
+  - Our python file (compiled as a executable)
+    - You can build python files as executables via pyinstaller.exe --onefile -w <filename.py>

 ## Indicators of Compromise (IOCs)
 - rundll32.exe spawn with suspicious dll loaded in memory